-It will come as no surprise to the owner of an older Aston Martin that the brakes are not really up to the performance levels needed for today’s driving conditions.
+It will come as no surprise to the owner of an older Aston Martin that there has been a vast improvement in the performance of a vehicles brakes compared to the efficiency of newer technology and general driving conditions.
 When a DB2/4 MKI or MKIII was a current model there was an enormous difference in the volume and speed of the traffic back then to now.
 Many of you have experienced the scenario of fast moving traffic on a motorway when the modern car in front of you brakes very sharply and unexpectedly.
 There is then the concern with older specification brakes that you will be able to slow down at the same rate.

 At Trinity Engineering we have a wide range of upgrades from the very straightforward to the very complex, with a broad choice of options to suit your needs and budget.
 Knowing how you use your car and how regularly allows us to make the right suggestions and achieve the improvements you require.